 - Some studies have linked sugar substitutes to a higher risk of glucose intolerance or weight gain

-- We also aren’t a fan of sugar alcohols due to their negative effects on the microbiome
+- We also aren’t a fan of sugar alcohols due to their adverse effects on the microbiome.

 Does sugar feed bacteria?

 If you are having digestive problems and think sugar may be making them worse, you’re probably right.
 Overgrown pathogens (yeast and opportunistic bacteria) and parasites can cause sugar cravings.
 These unwelcomed guests love sugar as a fuel source and use it to reproduce and continue living in your gut.
 If you notice a correlation between sugar intake and digestive issues, a stool and SIBO test are a must!